omrina/FindMyLibc/README.md

 You're exploiting a binary, you've found an address leak, now you need the libc version
 and most importantly, the addresses of symbols like `system` and `str_bin_sh`.

-**This tool is the easiest to setup & use!**
+This tool is the easiest to setup & use!
-The shortest path to victory 🏆
+**No heavy libc downloading, all remote, 1 simple function call.**

 ## Disclaimer
 This was tested only on 32-bit binary, so it might not work properly on 64-bit binaries.